Parmesan Cheese: Can It Go Bad? How to Tell?

 Mold on parmesan may look like this:

-Can you get sick from expired parmesan cheese?
+Can you get sick from expired Parmesan cheese?

-Why does parmesan cheese make me sick?
+Why does Parmesan cheese make me sick?

-So, how long does parmesan cheese last?
+So, how long does Parmesan cheese last?

 Can parmesan be left out or stored at room temperature?

-How to store parmesan cheese?
+How to store Parmesan cheese?

 Reference: